Gurdjieff’s carriage

 What do you mean by obstacles and quicksand?

-The obstacles and quicksand represent all external and internal circumstances we encounter and to which we respond conditionally in thought, feeling, and action.
-Simply because we do not keep our attention in the Present, but get bogged down in projections of a expired past and an imaginary future.
-This causes us to identify and project, leading us into mechanical thinking, which we can experience as a grind in our head.
-Our attachments, desires, and all other unnoticed mental drivers like assumptions and prejudices keep our attention imprisoned in a non-existent reality.
-They dominate, get us into trouble, and push out the natural experience of happiness.
+Obstacles and quicksand are all the outer and inner circumstances we encounter and to which we react mechanically in thought, feeling, and action—simply because we fail to remain present in the Now.
+We sink into projections of a bygone past or an imaginary future.
+This identification and projection cause mechanical thinking—experienced as endless churning in the head.
+Our attachments, desires, and unnoticed mental drivers—like assumptions and prejudices—keep our attention imprisoned in a non-existent reality.
+They lead us into trouble and chase away a natural experience of joy.

-Our so-called ‘common sense’ has become unhealthy due to sleep, disinterest, stubbornness, and a permanent sense of being separated.
+His so-called ‘common sense’ has become unhealthy due to sleep, disinterest, stubbornness, and the constant illusion of separateness.

-Is our charioteer truly wise and guiding?
+Is our coachman truly wise and leading?
 Or is he stubborn and asleep?

-Do our horses naturally find ‘the way’?
-Or are they stressed or numbed?
+Do our horses still find ‘the way’ naturally?
+Or are they stressed or blunted?

 Is our carriage still strong and vital?
 Or is it slowly collapsing?

-To be honest, the Self couldn’t care less; it knows neither struggle nor ambition and merely observes.
+Ah… the Self couldn’t care less, to be honest—it knows no struggle or striving and merely observes.
 The Self is always at peace.
-The Self knows no opposition.
+The Absolute knows no opposition.
 It Knows.
-This knowledge is always available to those open to it.
-True Knowledge will always guide the carriage out of the quicksand of identifications and the rugged terrain of undesired circumstances back to the balance of the track, to the Present.
+That Knowledge is always available to those who are open to it.
+True Knowledge will recognize and avoid the quicksand of identifications.
+It leads the carriage from the rough terrain of unwanted conditions back to the balance of the track—to the Now.
 Always.
-The Self is in us because we are It.
-We, as individualized beings, just need to follow it.
+The Self is within us because we Are It.
+As individuals, we only need to follow.

-We need to become ‘radical’ for ourselves, a term derived from the Latin radix which means root.
-And focus on the ‘root of liberation’ that keeps us out of the discord of the mind, the dissatisfaction of our heart, and the disease of our body.
+We must become ‘radical’—a term derived from the Latin radix, meaning root.
+We must ‘convert’ in a radical way: turn inward in self-reflection and direct ourselves toward the ‘root of liberation.’
+That keeps us from the discord of the head, the discontent of the heart, and the illness of the body.

-I get it!
-I see the whole picture now.
-A famous person once said that you only start to see when you understand.
-Nice!
+I get it now!
+I can see it clearly.
+A famous person once said, you only start seeing it once you get it.
+Wonderful!
 Thank you so much!

 .